iansmith/parigot/site/content/posts/naming-small.md

 draft: false
 ---

+> Note that this post is now out of date with respect to the particular filenames
+> used in repository.

 I've been working on the code generation in several areas and I've decided that I'm going to be consistent with names of things.